 Stretching – Helps to improve blood flow and mobility.
 Some programs include other massage forms with the stretching function for deeper relaxation.

 Tapping Massage Type – A lighter form of percussion.

-Key Takeaway: Getting a chair that uses the techniques you enjoy most will ensure that you are happy and relaxed during your massages.
+Key Takeaway: Getting one that uses the techniques you enjoy most will ensure that you are happy and relaxed during your massages.

 What Are The Benefits Of Having A Massage Chair?

-Besides the benefits covered in the Massage Chair Benefits section above, having a massage chair on hand is extremely beneficial.
+Besides the benefits covered in the Massage Chair Benefits section above, having one on hand is extremely beneficial.

 You basically have a masseuse in your home that you can use whenever you feel stressed or sore – they’re on-call day and night.
 If you suffer from chronic pain, this is an absolute godsend.

 Once you have your chair you also won’t have to book, wait for or pay for massages.
 You get self-care at the push of a button.